 For any chatbot to be a success, it needs to aid the overall user experience.
-If it’s helpful, easy-to-navigate and your users are actually getting value from it then great, you’re on the right track.
+If it’s helpful, easy-to-navigate and your users get value from it, then great, you’re on the right track.
 I know what you’re thinking, though.
-You want your chatbot user interface (UI) to look so stupendously impressive that you can’t help but admire your handiwork.
+You want your chatbot user interface (UI) to look so impressive you can’t help but admire your handiwork.

-Designer Demitry Seryukov managed to find a unique way to add and expand a video along with incorporating a trendy colour scheme in this chatbot example.
+To captivate users with strong colours and exciting video use, designer Dmitry Seryukov of Red Mad Robot found a unique way to add and expand a video.
+He also incorporated a trendy colour scheme in this chatbot example.

 The creative aspect here sees a unique way to expand a shared video.
-This is done through extending the video gradually from the corner of the mobile device to the full screen which instantly grabs the attention of the user.
-What’s even better is that he hasn’t gone overboard with the colour scheme.
+This is done by extending the video gradually from the mobile device’s corner to the full screen, instantly grabbing the user's attention.
+What’s even better is he hasn’t gone overboard with the colour scheme.

 Couple this with beautiful animations and transitions and you’re onto a winner.

-A comfortable colour scheme and conversation bubbles, the Balkan Brothers took on this Chatlio project and smashed it out of the park.
-They implemented a uniform theme colour and the rounded corners of the conversation bubbles create a really fresh and sleek look.
+With a comfortable colour scheme and conversation bubbles, the Balkan Brothers took on this chatbot UI project and smashed it out of the park.
+They implemented a uniform theme colour and rounded the corners of the conversation bubbles to create a fresh, sleek look.

 You’ll notice just how simple it is.
-They haven’t gone too crazy with the design, plus it’s both nice to look at and feels inviting.
-Sometimes, simple is better as these types of layouts are good for users who are after an easier and more pleasant experience.
+They haven’t gone too crazy with the design, plus it’s nice to look at and feels inviting.
+Sometimes, simple is better as these layouts are good for users who want an easier and more pleasant experience.

-Another thing you should think about - which Chatlio has done really well - is the finer details.
-Look at the example above and notice the super-subtle animation on the thumbs-up and thumbs-down, which will no doubt increase feedback numbers.
+Make sure to look at the finer details too.
+Look at the example above and notice the super-subtle animation on the thumbs-up and thumbs-down, which will undoubtedly increase feedback numbers.

 Another thing they’ve nailed is the choice of a clean and clear font.
 With all that’s going on, keep the readability as clear as you can.